 - On Again, Off Again - The Dead Zone .
 This Louisiana Sea Grant College Program site offers a collection of websites regarding Gulf of Mexico hypoxia.
 This collection includes general information, classroom activities, and data collected from hypoxia projects. (more info)

 - The Gulf of Mexico Dead Zone.
 This Science Museum of Minnesota interactive site is designed to teach elementary school kids about the Gulf of Mexico dead zone.
 It addresses the questions what is a dead zone, what causes it, and who does it affect.
 The site features colorful graphics, videos, animations, and activities.
 These features include a video showing how the dead zone is mapped, animation detailing how a dead zone forms, and a personal account of how the dead zone affects fishermen. (more info)

 - Water Sheds and Water Quality.
 This Illinois DNR pdf file contains a collection of activities to teach students in grades 5-9 about watersheds and pollution.
-Activities include "What is a Watershed?," "Which Watershed are you in?" and general information about pollution and the Gulf of Mexico. (more info)
+Activities include "What is a Watershed?," "Which Watershed are you in?" and general information about pollution and the Gulf of Mexico. ( This site may be offline. )